The Aviation Law Review: Argentina

 Title VII of the Aeronautical Code (Sections 139 to 174) rules air operators' liability in relation to damage caused to carried passengers, luggage, cargo and third parties on the surface.

-The air carrier shall be liable for the damages resulting from the death or corporal injury sustained by a passenger because of an accident on board or during take-off or landing operations.
-Also, the air carrier shall be liable for delayed arrival at destination and in cases of destruction, loss or damage to registered luggage and cargo.
+The air carrier shall be liable for the damage resulting from the death or corporal injury sustained by a passenger because of an accident on board or during takeoff or landing operations.
+The air carrier shall also be liable for delayed arrival at destination and in cases of destruction, loss or damage to registered luggage and cargo.

 Liability shall be limited, but the air carrier shall not be entitled to limit its liability where damage derived from its wilful misconduct, or that of the persons under its responsibility in the performance of their duties.
 The air carrier will not be held liable if it proves that it had taken all the necessary measures to avoid the damage, that it was impossible to take them or if it proves that the person who suffered the damage contributed to it.

-Any person suffering third-party damage on the ground shall be entitled to relief just by proving that the damage was caused by an aircraft in flight or of a person or item that fell or was thrown from it or from its unusual noise.
+Any person suffering third-party damage on the ground shall be entitled to relief just by proving that the damage was caused by an aircraft in flight, a person or item falling or being thrown from it, or its unusual noise.
 However, there shall be no possibility of relief if the damage was not a direct consequence of the event giving rise to it.

 Argentina has ratified the Warsaw Convention, the Hague and Montreal Protocols as well as the Montreal Convention as detailed in Section II.i.

 In cases of aviation accidents, criminal proceedings have also been pursued that have involved company officers as well as private and public officers such as airport managers and airport security managers, airport weather observers, airport administrators and air traffic directors, among others.